2018–19 Ohio State Buckeyes women's basketball team

 The 2018–19 Ohio State Buckeyes women's basketball team represented the Ohio State University during the 2018–19 NCAA Division I women's basketball season.
-The Buckeyes, led by 6th year head coach Kevin McGuff, played their home games at Value City Arena and are a member of the Big Ten Conference.
+The Buckeyes, led by 6th -ear head coach Kevin McGuff, played their home games at Value City Arena and were a member of the Big Ten Conference.
 They finished the season 14–15, 10–8 in Big Ten play to finish in fifth place.
 They lost in the second round of the Big Ten women's basketball tournament to Wisconsin.
-They received an automatic bid to the WNIT where they got upset by Morehead State in the first round.
+They received an automatic bid to the WNIT, where they were upset by Morehead State in the first round.